kotsarsergey/test-task-01/README.md

 ## Comments

 Project was tested with PostgreSQL, should work with other RDBs.

-Used technologies: NodeJS, Fastify, KnexJS+pg, nodemon
+Used technologies: NodeJS, Fastify, KnexJS+pg, nodemon, Luxon (time managment)

 Migration: WIP